Nortriptyline

 Although there are a number of case reports of fetal anomalies (anencephaly, hydranencephaly, and talipes) following the use of omeprazole [G1] large human studies have not supported an association between omeprazole and congenital defects[1-4].

-BREAST FEEDING: A single case report suggests that there is minimal excretion of omeprazole into human breast milk [5].
 Because of the limited data regarding the potential for serious adverse reactions in nursing infants from omeprazole, and because of the potential for tumorigenicity shown for omeprazole in rat carcinogenicity studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 NEONATAL SIDE EFFECTS: